Esdifi/php-ussd/docs/installation.md

 You may install this package using Composer

 ```
-composer require dbilovd/phussd@dev-master
+composer require dbilovd/php-ussd@dev-master
 ```

-The `Dbilovd\PHUSSD\LaravelServiceProvider` will be discovered and registers automatically.
+The `Dbilovd\PHP_USSD\LaravelServiceProvider` will be discovered and registers automatically.

 ### Configuration

 First, you want to publish the configurations files.
 You can do that using the following commands
 ```
-php artisan vendor:publish --provider="Dbilovd\PHUSSD\LaravelServiceProvider"
+php artisan vendor:publish --provider="Dbilovd\PHP_USSD\LaravelServiceProvider"
 ```
-This will create a new configuration file named `config/phussd.php`
+This will create a new configuration file named `config/php-ussd.php`